 Nomination and Selection Process:

-The service nomination form, and the completed Chancellery nomination form, are to be completed and submitted to the Provincial Honours and Awards Chair.
-Access to the forms, and to the guidelines for nomination and eligibility, are available at www.oapc.ca/announcement/2017-medal-nominations-revised-forms/
+The completed Ontario Information Form for each nominee, along with the completed Chancellery nomination form for the service or employer, are to be completed and submitted to the Provincial Honours and Awards Chair.
+Access to the forms, and to the guidelines for nomination and eligibility, are available at 2018 EMS Exemplary Service Medal Nomination Guide.

 Information should be sent to:

 Chief, Hamilton Paramedic Service

 Office: 905-546-2424 Ext 7741